iamthefrogy/repo_hunter/README.md

 </h1>

-This small script can download or update all the GitHub repo of your choice.
+This small script can download and update all the GitHub repositories of your choice.

 ![Repo_hunter](https://user-images.githubusercontent.com/8291014/186148252-d7d2cdc3-689d-48db-9002-bb6ea316381b.png)